mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 4. Bob and/or Charlie respond to Alice's message.
-Their messages might trigger a new key derivation step which allows the shared group key to be updated, thus providing post-compromise security.
+Their messages might trigger a new key derivation step which allows the shared group key to be updated to provide post-compromise security {{fs-and-pcs}}.

 Clients may wish to do the following: